demantz/hackrf_android/Readme.md

 Installation / Usage
 --------------------
-To build the library and the example app by using Eclipse + ADT plugin:
+Build the library and the example app by using the Android Studio projects:
-* Create new Android project from existing sources: directory hackrf_android/
+* hackrf_android/
-* Create new Android project from existing sources: directory hackrf_android/examples/
+* hackrf_android/examples/

-If you want to use the library in your own app, just copy the bin/hackrf_android.jar file into your project and include it as a library.
+If you want to use the library in your own app, just copy the hackrf_android/app/build/outputs/aar/app-debug.aar file into your project and include it as a library.
 See the example project to learn how to use the library.

-The hackrf_android.jar and the HackRF_Test.apk files are also in this repository so that they can be used without building them.
+The hackrf_android.aar and the HackRF_Test.apk files are also in this repository so that they can be used without building them.
 But they won't be synched to the latest code base all the time.